Baking ryebread with sour dough

 • 1-1.5 kg rye flour

 The dough should now have the consistency of a thick porridge.
-Better err on the side of too wet than too dry.
-Otherwise the rye grains won't be able to swell up properly during raising and will then remain undigestable and break your teeth.
+If using rye grains then it's better to err on the side of too wet than too dry.
+Otherwise the grains won't be able to swell up properly during raising and will then remain undigestable and will break your teeth when you eat the bread.
 Add more rye flour or water to achieve the right consistency.
 Don't even think about kneading the dough with your hands as it would then easily find it's way up under your armpits.
 Cover the bowl with a lid and let the dough raise in a warm place (like an airing cupboard) for 8-12 hours.

 Stage 2